deshi-basara/libreXC/linuino/README.md

 $  [libreXC] scp -r ./linuino arduino@192.168.240.1:/mnt/sda1       # copy code
 ```

-Connect to your Linunio via 'ssh' and execute 'main.py'
+Connect to your Linunio via `ssh` and execute `main.py`
 ```Shell
 $  ssh ardunio@192.168.240.1 && python /mnt/sda1/linunio/main.py
 ```

-You are now able to connect to the Socket on '127.0.0.1:9001' with the authentication-headers 'user:admin' and 'password:admin' (can be changed inside 'config.ini').
+You are now able to connect to the Socket on `127.0.0.1:9001` with the authentication-headers `user:admin` and `password:admin` (can be changed inside 'config.ini').

 All available Socket-commands can be found in the [Comm Spec Linuino Client](https://github.com/deshi-basara/libreXC/wiki/Comm-Spec--Linuino---Client).